 EMURG Fellowship will increase the EMURG Fellow's understanding of and ability to address the social and political determinants of health disparities through ongoing learning and mentorship experiences.
 The EMURG Fellowship is designed to increase knowledge and commitment to careers in the federal public health workforce.

-The 12-month fellowship program is funded by the Department of Health and Human Services, Office of Minority Health.
+The 12-month (full-time/40 hours per week) fellowship program is funded by the Department of Health and Human Services, Office of Minority Health.
 Fellows may also gain clinical experience and develop professional leadership skills in the public health field.

 The goals of the EMURG Fellowship are: